-Objective: To provide for the development of the MPO UPWP and Prospectus, general administrative and clerical services, and coordination of efforts with other agencies supporting the timely completion of UPWP tasks.
+Objective: To provide for the development of the MPO UPWP and Prospectus, general

 Proposed Activities & Products:

 1. Development of Unified Planning Work Program: The development, implementation, and administration of the MPO Unified Planning Work Program (UPWP).
 Occasionally changes to the UPWP are required to adjust the document to fit unanticipated needs or shifting priorities.
 This can be a minor budget adjustment, movement of funding/resources from one category to another, or adding/removing of work tasks.
 Minor revisions may occur multiple times over the course of the UPWP with larger modifications or amendment processed much less frequently each cycle.